 If you install them into thinner fencing material or drywall, the rack could rip out of the wall with the extra weight of snow or ice in the winter.

-With this solution, it’s still recommended to wrap your kayak in a tarp to further reduce the amount of moisture that comes in direct contact with the hull of your kayak.
-Bungee cords are also a great way to make sure your tarp stays in place throughout the winter.
+It’s recommended to wrap your kayak in a tarp to further reduce the amount of moisture that comes in direct contact with the hull of your kayak.
+Bungee cords will ensure your tarp stays in place throughout the winter.

 Under A Deck

-Storing your kayaks under a deck in the winter is a great solution because you won’t have to worry about snow load.
+Storing your kayaks under a deck in the winter is a great solution.
+This is because you won’t have to worry about snow load.
 That being said, your kayaks may still be subject to moisture dripping through your deck planks.

-There are many ways to store kayaks under a deck and they largely depend on the set up of the deck and how much walking space there is underneath.
+There are many ways to store kayaks under a deck and they largely depend on the set up of the deck.
+How much walking space is underneath also matters.

-In the photo above, the owners used wall-mounted kayak straps to suspend their kayaks off the ground.
+Check out the image above.
+The owners used wall-mounted kayak straps to suspend their kayaks off the ground.

 If you take the latter approach, be sure to place your kayak on the blocks with the cockpit facing down.
-Also, we still recommend wrapping your kayak in a tarp to reduce moisture exposure unless your deck is designed to shed water out and away from your house.
+We still recommend wrapping your kayak in a tarp to reduce moisture exposure unless your deck is designed to shed water out and away from your house.

 On A Kayak Rack

-A kayak rack is a great solution for outdoor kayak storage because it can be set in the most convenient location in your yard.
+A kayak rack is a great solution for outdoor kayak storage.
+This is because it can be set in the most convenient location in your yard.
 You don’t have to rely on having enough wall space or fence clearance like you would with a wall-mounted rack.

 If you choose this route, the cheaper option involves creating your own DIY rack using two-by-fours.
-You can see a simple T-design in the photo above, but this option will be more time-intensive than the other.
+You can see a simple T-design in the photo above.
+However, this option will be more time-intensive than the other.

 The other option is to purchase a pre-manufactured kayak rack.
-Then, you’ll simply need to assemble it and decide the best place to set it in your yard before you load your kayaks on.
+You’ll simply need to assemble it and decide the best place to set it in your yard before you load your kayaks on.

 As you can see from the photo, the best way to set your kayaks on a rack like this is deck down.
-Once your kayaks are all secure on the rack for the winter, we recommend covering the entire structure with multiple tarps.
+Once your kayaks are secure on the rack for the winter, cover the entire structure with multiple tarps.

 Depending on the number of kayaks and size of the rack, you’ll need to use multiple tarps and enough string or bungee straps to tie them down adequately.
 Make sure there’s no seam at the top of the rack for water to leak in.